Changes in your family situation

 If you live in the Netherlands and already receive child benefit and you have another child, you do not have to apply for child benefit again.
 After you register your child’s birth with your municipality (gemeente), you will automatically receive a letter from us showing your new child benefit amount.

 It is important to register your child with your health insurer within 4 months.
-You can then be sure that your medical costs will be reimbursed.
+You can then be sure that the medical costs for your child will be reimbursed.

 You live outside the Netherlands